Why You Should Ditch Paraffin Wax Candles (The Hidden Dangers of Conventional Candles)

 There are alternative types of wax used in candle making - including soy and coconut wax.
 Coconut wax is made from, you guessed it, coconuts!
 The coconut crop is very sustainable and the wax produces a clean burn and holds fragrance very well.
 Soy wax is made from soybeans, which are much more sustainable than the petroleum byproduct used in paraffin wax.

-Although it is more expensive, here at Everly we pride ourselves on using a blend of coconut and soy wax.
-Our candles are also phthalate and paraben-free which means they are better for you and our planet!
-Our candle refill kits are packaged in compostable material and our candle vessels are built to last, meaning no more tossing out your empty candle jars when they’re empty.
+Although it is more expensive, here at Everly, we pride ourselves on using a blend of coconut and soy wax.
+Our Candle Refills are also phthalate and paraben-free, which means they are better for you and our planet!
+Our CLEAN Candle Refill Kits are packaged in compostable materials and our candle vessels are built to last, meaning no more tossing out your empty candle jars when they’re empty.

 Most candle manufacturers prioritize cost-efficiency over protecting their customers' health, meaning that it is up to you (the consumer) to make sure you are purchasing clean, natural candles that are free of harmful toxins.